Dan Gerber: Life and work

 Dan Gerber Jr. is the son of Daniel Frank Gerber, founder of the Gerber Products Company.
 At age 26 he was made a Director on the Board of the company, and resigned when he turned 31.

 Gerber attended the Leelanau School (class of 1958) and then received a Bachelor of Arts degree in English from Michigan State University in 1962.
 He was the co-founder, with Jim Harrison, of the literary magazine Sumac.

 As part of his journalist profession, Gerber made extensive travels, primarily to Africa.
 He has served as writer-in-residence at Michigan State University and Grand Valley State University.
-Gerber currently lives in Santa Ynez Valley, California with his wife.
+Gerber currently lives in Santa Ynez Valley, California with his wife and son.

 Gerber's literary works have been recognized and highlighted at Michigan State University in their Michigan Writers Series.

 His work has appeared in Narrative Magazine' Poetry, The New Yorker, The Massachusetts Review, The Nation, New Letters, and Best American Poetry'.

 His most recent book of poetry, Particles: New and Selected Poems, was published in 2017 by Copper Canyon Press.